K-Culture: A New Way to Experience It Through Crowdfunding

 This craze for traditional culture is also leading to new crowdfunding projects Wadiz.

-Makers are capturing the attention of fans by reimagining traditional themes and characters in a modern way.
-A prime example of this is the Ho Jak Do DIY paper toy kit.
+Makers are capturing the attention of fans by putting a modern spin on traditional materials and characters.
+A prime example of this is the Ho Jak-do DIY paper toy kit.

 What is Hoakdo?

-"Hojakdo" is a folk painting depicting a tiger—symbolizing power and dignity—and a magpie—symbolizing good fortune.
-It is a representative folk painting from the Joseon Dynasty that was traditionally hung on doors to ward off evil spirits and bring good fortune to the household in the New Year.
+"Ho-jak-do" is a folk painting depicting a tiger, which symbolizes power and dignity, and a magpie, which symbolizes good fortune.
+It is a representative folk painting of the Joseon Dynasty that was traditionally hung on doors to ward off evil spirits and bring good fortune to the household in the New Year.

 The "Ho-jak-do," which features these two symbols, has long been cherished as a painting that wards off evil spirits and brings good news.